xellion-dev/Arfpkg/README.md

 # arfpkg

-The package manager for poodleos
+The package manager for PoodleOS / CanicheDE

+Migrated from self hosted gitea